jamierashid/NLU_ED/README.md

 #### Test Data:
-The test CSV file (dev.csv) should include at least two columns:
+The test CSV file (dev.csv) should include the following two columns:

 Claim: The claim or statement to be evaluated.

-Evidence: The supporting evidence or context for the claim.
+Evidence: The potential supporting evidence or context for the claim.

 ## Attribution
 #### Base Model: